emqx/emqx-docs/en_US/gateway/coap.md

   ]
 }'
 ```
-For a detailed HTTP API description, see [HTTP API - Gateway](../admin/api.md)
+For a detailed HTTP API description, see [HTTP API - Gateway](../admin/api.md).

 If you have some customization needs, want to add more listeners, or add authentication rules, you can continue to read the [Customize Your CoAP Gateway section](#customize-your-coap-gateway).

-The CoAP gateway only supports UDP and DTLS type listeners, for a complete list of configurable parameters refer to: [Gateway Configuration - Listeners](../configuration/configuration-manual.html)
+The CoAP gateway only supports UDP and DTLS type listeners, for a complete list of configurable parameters, refer to: [Gateway Configuration - Listeners](../configuration/configuration-manual.html).

 ## Work with CoAP Clients

-### Client libraries
+### Client Libraries

 After establishing the CoAP gateway, you can use the CoAP client tools to test the connections and ensure everything works as expected.
 Below are some of the recommended CoAP client tools.